 Take It At the Same Time

-Patients can take their medication either before suhoor (the pre-dawn meal), or after iftar (post-sunset meal).
+Patients can take their medication either before suhoor (the pre-dawn meal) or after iftar (post-sunset meal).

-The half-life of GLP-1 medications (the time it takes for the amount of drug in the body to be reduced by one-half) is around one week.
-It takes around one to three days for the medication to reach maximum concentration in your body.
-So as long as you are taking your injection on the same day each week, at roughly the same time, it will still be as effective.
+The half-life of GLP-1 medications is around one week.
+This half-life is the time it takes for the amount of drug in the body to be reduced by one-half.
+It can take around one to three days for the medication to reach maximum concentration in your body.

 Avoid Increasing Your Dose